Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Introduction

-\emph{Aggregate Computing} \cite{BPV-COMPUTER2015} is an approach to CAS engineering that takes a global perspective to design and programming.
-Its key idea is to \emph{declaratively program a large system as a whole}, that is, to directly consider an ensemble of devices as the target machine to be programmed, providing an abstraction over individual behaviour and exchange of messages.
-Then, it provides under-the-hood, automatic, global-to-local mapping: once the desired system-level behaviour is expressed by a global program, then individual computational entities of an aggregate are bound to play a derived, contextualised local behaviour of that program.
+\emph{Aggregate Computing} \cite{BPV-COMPUTER2015} is a macro-approach~\cite{DBLP:journals/corr/abs-2201-03473} to CAS engineering~\cite{DBLP:journals/sttt/NicolaJW20} where a network of devices operating at asynchronous sense-compute-interact rounds is programmed through a single macro-level program, called an \emph{aggregate program}.
+An aggregate program expresses both computation and interaction, and its repeated execution by devices on their local contexts promotes the unfolding of collective adaptive behaviour.
 This approach is especially suitable to problems and application domains such as crowd engineering, complex situated coordination, robot/UAV swarms, smart ecosystems and the like~\cite{Viroli-et-al:JLAMP-2019}.
 One fundamental enabling abstraction for specifying the dynamics of situated collectives is that of a \emph{computational field} (or simply, field) \cite{audrito2019tocl,proto06a,tota}: a distributed data structure that maps devices to computational objects across time.
 Accordingly, \emph{Aggregate Programming} is about describing field computations, namely, how input fields (data coming from sensors) turn into output fields (actions feeding actuators)---computations that can be conveniently expressed using the functional paradigm.
-From an operational perspective, the approach works by deploying the same piece of program (also called \emph{aggregate program}) to the devices making up the \emph{aggregate system}, and having any device asynchronously and repeatedly run such program against its local context (built from sensor readings and messages from neighbour devices), according to a local semantics enacted by a locally installed ``aggregate virtual machine''.